H.R. 7786: AI Fraud Accountability Act

 Why it matters

-The bill makes it unlawful to use a digital impersonation in interstate or foreign communications or commerce to falsely pose as an identifiable or imaginary individual with intent to defraud someone of money, paper, document, or another thing of value.
-The criminal penalty is a fine under Title 18, imprisonment for not more than 3 years, or both.
+It would be unlawful to use a digital impersonation in interstate or foreign communications to pose as a real or invented person with intent to defraud someone of money, papers, documents, or anything of value.
+The penalty is a federal fine, up to 3 years in prison, or both.

-A person who intentionally threatens to commit this offense for intimidation, coercion, extortion, or to create mental distress faces the same penalty as the underlying crime: up to 3 years in prison, a Title 18 fine, or both.
+Intentionally threatening to commit this offense to intimidate, coerce, extort, or cause mental distress is punished the same as carrying it out: up to 3 years in prison, a fine, or both.

-Section 3 lets the Federal Trade Commission enforce the ban on digital impersonation fraud, and treats violations as unfair or deceptive acts or practices under Section 18(a)(1)(B) of the Federal Trade Commission Act.
-That gives the FTC a direct federal tool beyond criminal prosecution.
+The bill lets the Federal Trade Commission enforce a civil ban on digital impersonation fraud, treating violations as unfair or deceptive acts under the FTC Act.
+That gives regulators a tool beyond criminal prosecution for scams that hit many people at once.

 Who benefits from H.R.
 7786?

-DOJ gets a clearer criminal statute with forfeiture authority and extraterritorial federal jurisdiction, while the FTC gets express enforcement authority under Section 18(a)(1)(B) of the FTC Act.
-That two-track model can help agencies respond faster to scams that move across state lines and international borders.
+The DOJ gets a criminal statute with forfeiture authority and reach over conduct abroad, while the FTC gets express civil enforcement power.
+The two-track design is meant to help agencies respond to scams that cross state lines and borders.

 Who is affected by H.R.
 7786?

-Anyone who falsely poses as an identifiable or imaginary individual in a digital impersonation to defraud someone in interstate or foreign communications or commerce could face a Title 18 fine, up to 3 years in prison, and mandatory forfeiture of gross proceeds and facilitating property.
+Anyone who uses a digital impersonation to pose as a real or invented person and defraud someone could face a federal fine, up to 3 years in prison, and mandatory forfeiture of proceeds and any property used to run the scheme.

-The bill does not only punish completed scams.
-A person who intentionally threatens to commit the offense for intimidation, coercion, extortion, or to create mental distress faces the same penalty as the offense itself, including up to 3 years of imprisonment.
+The bill reaches beyond completed scams.
+Intentionally threatening to commit the offense to intimidate, coerce, extort, or cause mental distress carries the same penalty as the scam itself, including up to 3 years in prison.

-These agencies take on new duties with hard deadlines: NIST must convene a working group within 30 days, the FTC must identify the top 10 foreign source countries within 90 days and report within 1 year and annually after that, and DOJ must review international agreements within 1 year and every 5 years thereafter.
+These agencies take on new duties with hard deadlines: NIST convenes its working group within 30 days, the FTC names the top 10 source countries within 90 days and reports yearly, and DOJ reviews international agreements within 1 year and every 5 years after.

-Digital platforms, telecommunications companies, financial firms, health care entities, and retail or e-commerce companies would likely face pressure to adopt the best practices the working group must publish within 1 year and update at least annually after the 2-year mark.
+Social media platforms, telecoms, financial firms, and health care and retail companies would face pressure to adopt the detection best practices the working group must publish within 1 year and update each year.

 HR7786 Legislative Journey